scipopt/SCIP.jl/README.md

 ## Installation

-Follow the steps below to get SCIP.jl working
+Follow the steps below to get SCIP.jl working.
+These instructions are **only tested on GNU/Linux** systems.
+With minor adjustments, it might also work on OS X.

 1.The SCIP.jl package requires [SCIP](http://scip.zib.de/) to be installed.
 [Download](http://scip.zib.de/download.php?fname=scipoptsuite-3.2.1.tgz) the SCIP Optimization Suite, untar it.
 ```